cloudcreativity/demo-laravel-json-api/README.md

 You'll notice that the `sites` resource also has an additional unit: an `adapter`.
 This tells the store how to check whether a specific resource exists, and how to load it.
 The store is used when parsing an incoming JSON API request.

+To support our non-Eloquent records, we've created a custom schema and hydrator class in this application.
+These use traits that are included in the package to replicate the behaviour of the Eloquent schema/hydrator.
+The custom schema and hydrator are in the `App\JsonApi` namespace.

 ## Tests

 We're big on testing, and the `cloudcreativity/laravel-json-api` package comes with test helpers to make integration